 HUM's SMR Rating (95) in the Managed Health Care industry is in the same range as ELV (98).
 This means that HUM’s stock grew similarly to ELV’s over the last 12 months.

-HUM's Price Growth Rating (4) in the Managed Health Care industry is somewhat better than the same rating for ELV (47).
-This means that HUM’s stock grew somewhat faster than ELV’s over the last 12 months.
+HUM's Price Growth Rating (3) in the Managed Health Care industry is in the same range as ELV (18).
+This means that HUM’s stock grew similarly to ELV’s over the last 12 months.

 | ELV | HUM | |